Guardsquare/proguard/docs/md/manual/configuration/usage.md

 `-assumevalues`{: #assumevalues} [*class\_specification*](#classspecification)
 : Specifies fixed values or ranges of values for primitive fields and methods.
-For example, you can [optimize your app for given Android SDK versions](examples.md#androidversions) by specifying the supported range in the version constant.
-ProGuard can then optimize away code paths for older versions.
 Making assumptions can be dangerous; you can easily break the processed code. *Only use this option if you know what you're doing!*

 `-allowaccessmodification`{: #allowaccessmodification}